JonasTaulien/vertx-amqp-client-reproducer/README.md

 # Vert.x AMQP client reproducer
 ## Context
 In our application we are using
-* `vert.x :4.2.6`
+* `vert.x:4.2.6`
 * `vertx-amqp-client:4.2.6`
 * `vertx-rx-java2:4.2.6`

-And as a message broker we are using ActiveMQ Artemis in the version `2.20.0`.
+And as a message broker we are using ActiveMQ Artemis in the version `2.21.0`.

 ## Prerequisites to run this reproducer
 1. Download and unpack the latest build of ActiveMQ Artemis from